chavid/Rename/README.md

 # Linux Utility template

-This is a template for a Linux command-line utility which ....
+This is a template for a Linux command-line utility which to rename files using global patterns.
 The key features are:
--  ;
+- works on all the files from the current directory ;
-- .
+- use simple patterns with % as a wildcard.

 ## Credits